 Using these three principles will not only help you, but they will also help those at high-risk of developing serious complications from COVID‑19.

-While masks are not generally required to be worn on campus, wearing a mask will provide additional protection to you and others.
-Wearing a mask is particularly important if you have not been vaccinated and you are indoors.
+While masks are not generally required to be worn while outdoors on campus, wearing a mask will provide additional protection to you and others.
+Wearing a mask is required in all buildings on campus.

 According to the Centers for Disease Control and Prevention, reported illnesses have ranged from mild symptoms to severe flu-like illness and death for confirmed COVID‑19 cases.